Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 What tasks will Tesla Optimus be able to perform? +

-Gen 3 Optimus is designed for over 3,000 discrete tasks.
+V3 Optimus is designed for over 3,000 discrete tasks.
 Currently performing data-collection runs in Tesla factories on battery cell sorting, material handling, and quality inspection.

 Demonstrated household tasks include: vacuuming, sweeping, tearing paper towels, stirring pots, opening cabinets, closing curtains, folding laundry, and wiping tables.
 Long-term, Tesla envisions domestic chores, elder care, and service-oriented tasks.
+Musk also announced “Digital Optimus” (codename: Macrohard) in March 2026 — combining physical robots with Grok AI for clerical and office task automation.

 Next step: Have a specific task in mind?
 Tell us your use case and we'll recommend the best available robot for your needs.